near/nearcore/docs/practices/security_vulnerabilities.md

    this repository is restricted to the set of people who are trusted to work on and have knowledge about security sensitive issues pertaining to nearcore.

-   This repository can manually synced with the public nearcore repository using the following commands:
+   This repository can be manually synced with the public nearcore repository using the following commands:

     ```console
     $ git remote add nearcore-public git@github.com:near/nearcore